Adversarial Robustness of AI-Generated Image Detectors in the Real World: Methodology

 \subsection{Detectors}

-For our evaluation, we consider three recent state-of-the-art \ac{AIGI} image detectors that have been shown to yield high accuracy in detecting DM-generated images and good generalization: Grag~\cite{grag-21}, UnivFD~\cite{univfd-23}, and DRCT~\cite{drct-24}.
-We selected these methods to cover a broad range of concepts, architectures, and training schemes:
+For our evaluation, we consider four state-of-the-art \ac{AIGI} image detectors that have demonstrated high accuracy and robust generalization in detecting \ac{DM}-generated images: Corvi~\cite{grag-21}, UnivFD~\cite{univfd-23}, and DRCT~\cite{drct-24} (both Conv-B and CLIP versions).
+These detectors were chosen to span a diverse range of concepts, architectures, and training paradigms.

-\paragraph{Grag} The detector proposed by Gragnaniello et al.~\cite{grag-21} is an improved version of the influential work by Wang et al.~\cite{cnnspot-20}.
-Both are based on ResNet-50~\cite{resnet-15} and use heavy data augmentation during training.
-The key improvement of Grag is to avoid downsampling in the first layer, which preserves high-frequency information at the cost of a higher number of trainable parameters.
-The authors' experiments show that it achieves good generalization across images from a wide range of GANs, despite being trained exclusively on images generated by ProGAN~\cite{karrasProgressiveGrowingGANs2018}.
-In a recent work~\cite{corviDetectionSyntheticImages2023}, the authors re-train the same architecture on images generated by \acp{LDM}~\cite{std-21}, demonstrating that it is also capable of detecting images generated by DMs.
-To ensure a fair comparison, we re-train Grag on images generated by Stable Diffusion~1.4 from GenImage, which we denote as Grag*.
+\paragraph{Corvi} This detector leverages a ResNet-50~\cite{resnet-15} and relies on heavy data augmentation during training.
+The notable improvement is the removal of the initial downsampling layer, which preserves high-frequency information at the cost of a higher number of trainable parameters.

-\paragraph{UnivFD} Ohja et al.~\cite{univfd-23} tackle the task of universal fake image detection by using a large vision model (CLIP-ViT-L/14~\cite{dosovitskiyImageWorth16x162020,clip-21}) as a backbone.
-They train a single linear layer on top of the extracted features, keeping the weights of CLIP frozen.
-They argue that using a feature space not explicitly learned from real and AIGI images benefits the detector's generalization.
-Their evaluation shows that UnivFD achieves an average precision (AP) of 93.38 across different GANs and DMs.
-Like Grag, we re-train the detector on images generated by Stable Diffusion~1.4 (UnivFD*).
+\paragraph{UnivFD} Ojha~\etal~\cite{univfd-23} address universal fake image detection by leveraging a large vision foundation model, specifically CLIP-ViT-L/14~\cite{dosovitskiyImageWorth16x162020}, as a feature extractor.
+A single linear layer is then trained on top of these pre-extracted features, while the CLIP weights remain frozen.
+This decoupled training approach improves the detector's generalization.